 Dennis I. Hellman joined Rosenberg & Estis in 1993 and is a Member with the firm's Transactional Department.
 In recent years, most of Hellman's practice has been concentrated on acquisitions, dispositions and developments throughout the United States, as well as on representing borrowers in complex financings and both owners and tenants in commercial leasing matters.
 Hellman's after-hours commitments include memberships on several committees of the Real Property Law Section of the New York State Bar Association.

-- The Durst Organization in construction loans and EB-5 financings for each of 855 Avenue of the Americas and 625 West 57th Street in an aggregate amount in excess of $900 Million.
+- The Durst Organization in construction loans, permanent loans and EB-5 financings for each of 855 Avenue of the Americas and 625 West 57th Street in an aggregate amount in excess of $900 Million.

 - Somerset Partners in the acquisition, financing, leasing and sale (for approximately $550 Million) of 450 Park Avenue.